tomas-fryza/vhdl-course/Labs/02-logic/README.md

 2. A 2-bit comparator.
 Submit:
     * Karnaugh maps for all three functions,
     * Equations of simplified SoP form of the "greater than" function and simplified PoS form of the "less than" function.
+    * Link to your public EDA Playground example in the form `https://www.edaplayground.com/...`

 3. A 4-bit binary comparator.
 Submit:
     * Listing of VHDL architecture from design file (`design.vhd`) with syntax highlighting,